Aanchal-Baheti/Role_Based_Authorization_API/README.md

-# 🔐 Role-Based Authentication API
+# 🔐 Role-Based Authorization API

 A secure RESTful API built with **Node.js**, **Express**, and **MongoDB**, supporting user registration, login, and protected routes with **JWT-based authentication** and **role-based access control**.